Devon and Somerset Fire and Rescue Service: Children and young people

 Devon and Somerset Fire and Rescue Service has a number of schemes for young people.

-Fire Cadets is a programme open to young people between the ages of 12 to 16.
+Fire Cadets is a programme open to young people between the ages of 12 and 16.
 Every week up to 14 Cadets attend their local fire station for two hours to take part in firefighter activities such as hose running, ladder climbs (SHACS), and search and rescue.
 The programme is currently only running from limited stations within Devon and Somerset.
 These are Exmouth, Frome, Ilfracombe, Plymouth, Tiverton and Wincanton.

 Firebreak is a personal development scheme for Key Stage 4 pupils (ages 14–16).
 It provides a novel fire and rescue service themed educational diet designed to complement and enhance the school curriculum.

 The Firesetter Intervention programme is designed to address firesetting behaviour amongst children and young people up to the age of 19.

 Phoenix is a six-month programme, primarily designed to reduce fire risk and fire related crime within local communities by working with 'at-risk' young people between the ages of 15 and 18.